BigRedT/no_frills_hoi_det/README.md

 python -m exp.detect_coco_objects.run --exp exp_select_and_evaluate_confident_boxes_in_hico
 ```

 This will create an hdf5 file called `selected_coco_cls_dets.h5py` in `hico_exp/select_confident_boxes_in_hico` directory.
-More details about the structure of this file can be found [here](exp/detect_coco_objects/data_description.md).
+More details about the structure of this file can be found [here](docs/selected_coco_cls_dets.md).

-The above command also performs a recall based evaluation of the object detections to see if what fraction of ground truth human and object annotations are recalled by these predictions.
+The above command also performs a recall based evaluation of the object detections to see what fraction of ground truth human and object annotations are recalled by these predictions.
 These stats are written to the following files in the same directory:
 - `eval_stats_boxes.json`: All selected detections irrespective of the predicted class are used for computing recall numbers.
 - `eval_stats_boxes_labels.json`: Only selected detections for the corresponding class are used for computing recall.

 As shown in the table below, our run resulted on average 6 human and 94 object (all categories except human) candidate detections per image. `eval_stats_boxes_labels.json` shows recall of the *labelled* detections (for example only the 6 human candidates would be used as predictions to compute human recall), where as `eval_stats_boxes.json` shows recall values if all 100 (6+94) detections were considered as predictions for every human/object category irrespective of the labels predicted by faster-rcnn.
 Let us refer to this case as *unlabelled*.
-The idea is that using labels predicted by the detector helps prune out candidates to be examined for any HOI category by limiting to candidates for human and the object category involved in the HOI category.
-The significant reduction in candidates (and hence reduced computation for our model) is at the expense of a reasonable and expected drop in object recall due to detections missed by the object detector and our selection scheme.
+The idea is that using labels predicted by the detector helps prune out candidates to be examined for any HOI category by limiting box-pair candidates to those constructed from detections for human and the object category involved in the said HOI category.
+The significant reduction in candidates (and hence reduced computation for our model and likely false positives) is at the expense of a reasonable and expected drop in object recall due to detections missed by the object detector and our selection scheme.

 ||Labelled|Unlabelled|
 |:--|:------|:--------|